We appreciate your willingness to volunteer to help us feed hungry people in our community!

 “She’s super dedicated to the Storehouse and our mission of feeding those in need in our community,” said Kevin Cochran Storehouse New Mexico operations manager.

 Volunteers help the Storehouse in many ways.
-Assisting families, re-packing bulk items into smaller portions, or sorting donations are all regular tasks we ask volunteers to do.
+Assisting families, packing carts, or sorting donations are all regular tasks we ask volunteers to do.
 If you have a particular skill you’d like to share, be sure to let us know.
 We welcome both regular and one-time volunteers.
 Please scroll down for more information on how to sign up.

 Location and Parking